zechlau14/zechlau14.github.io/projects/heartbreaker.md

 category: RPG fantasy action-adventure D&D DnD work-in-progress heartbreaker
 ---

-Last updated: April 19th, 2024
+Last updated: April 23rd, 2024

 It seems that everyone in this corner of the internet has published their own house rules for the dungeon-based fantasy RPG.
 Here I shall do the same.
-These rules take inspiration from Searchers of the Unknown (SOTU), Into the Odd and the Goblin Laws of Gaming (GLOG).
+These rules take inspiration from Into the Odd and the Goblin Laws of Gaming (GLOG).

 # WIP Title: Goblins and Dragons